UC Santa Cruz Banana Slugs

 The UC Santa Cruz Banana Slugs are the athletic teams that represent the University of California, Santa Cruz.
 The Banana Slugs compete in Division III of the NCAA, mostly in the Coast to Coast Athletic Conference (C2C).
-There are fifteen varsity sports – men's and women's basketball, tennis, soccer, volleyball, swimming and diving, cross country, and women's golf.
+There are fifteen varsity sports – men's and women's basketball, tennis, soccer, volleyball, swimming and diving, cross country, track & field, and women's golf.
 UCSC teams have been Division III nationally ranked in tennis, soccer, men's volleyball, and swimming.
 UCSC maintains a number of successful club sides.

-UC Santa Cruz joined the NCAA in Fall 1980 after years of playing unofficial club competition.
-In 2016, due to a mounting debt in funding of the athletic program, the university polled its students on whether or not they would approve an increase in student fees which would be necessary to maintain the athletic program.
+UC Santa Cruz joined the NCAA in September 1980 after years of playing in unofficial club competition.
+In 2016, due to mounting debt in the funding of the athletic program, the university polled its students on whether or not they would approve an increase in student fees which would be necessary to maintain the athletic program.
 There was a significant doubt that the students would approve this increase.
-Contrary to the predictions, a majority of the students approved a significant addition to their annual fees to maintain the existence of the athletic program.
+Contrary to predictions, a majority of the students approved a significant addition to their annual fees to maintain the existence of the athletic program.

 Varsity sports

-UCSC participates in men's and women's basketball, cross country, golf, soccer, swimming & diving, tennis, track & field, and volleyball.
+UCSC participates in NCAA Division III men's and women's basketball, cross country, golf, soccer, swimming & diving, tennis, track & field, and volleyball.
 In the past, it has also participated in water polo.

 Basketball

 Until 1972, there was a loosely structured club basketball team with no coach; they played the local junior colleges and bible colleges.
 A more formal team (with a student coach) was fielded in 1972–73.
 They finished 22–6.
-Since 2013, both men's and women's basketball teams play downtown at the Kaiser Permanente Arena.
+Since 2013, both men's and women's basketball teams have played downtown at the Kaiser Permanente Arena.